Katara Holds Lecture On Artificial Intelligence, Daily Life

-Doha, Qatar: The Cultural Village Foundation-Katara, held a lecture on Artificial Intelligence (AI) and daily life within a series of the activities of Katara Tech Forum.
+(MENAFN- Gulf Times) The Cultural Village Foundation-Katara held a lecture on Artificial Intelligence (AI) and daily life within a series of the activities of Katara Tech Forum.

-The lecture revolved around several themes, including the importance of AI, utilization methods in daily life, as well as AI's merits and demerits, particularly considering the diversity of AI's utilization that has never been isolated from the evolution of daily life inseparably and cannot be rejected, because of its multiple merits.
+The lecture revolved around several themes, including the importance of AI, utilisation methods in daily life, as well as AI's merits and demerits, particularly considering the diversity of AI's utilisation that has never been isolated from the evolution of daily life inseparably and cannot be rejected, because of its multiple merits.

 He added that the meetings will highlight the latest issues in the world of technology through hosting an elite of experts, researchers and professionals in IT and cutting-edge technologies.

-Katara Tech Forum aims to nurture awareness on IT, as Katara has already cooperated in holding several forums with most important companies and institutions in Qatar to build a community that has the capability of utilizing technology.
-(QNA)
+Katara Tech Forum aims to nurture awareness on IT, as Katara has already co-operated in holding several forums with most important companies and institutions in Qatar to build a community that has the capability of utilizing technology.

 Legal Disclaimer: